dojo/docs/dojox/mobile/IconMenuItem.rst

 Introduction
 ============

-IconMenuItem represents a menu item of :ref:`dojox.mobile.IconMenu <dojox/mobile/IconMenu>`.
-This widget inherits from dojox.mobile._ItemBase.
-Basic usage is same as the other subclasses such as :ref:`dojox.mobile.ListItem <dojox/mobile/ListItem>`.
+IconMenuItem represents a menu item of :ref:`dojox/mobile/IconMenu <dojox/mobile/IconMenu>`.
+This widget inherits from dojox/mobile/_ItemBase.
+Basic usage is same as the other subclasses such as :ref:`dojox/mobile/ListItem <dojox/mobile/ListItem>`.

 .. image :: IconMenuItem.png

 Constructor Parameters
 ======================

-Inherited from dojox.mobile._ItemBase
+Inherited from dojox/mobile/_ItemBase
 -------------------------------------

 +--------------+----------+---------+-----------------------------------------------------------------------------------------------------------+